6 Ultimate Hacks To Stand Out In The Inbox

 The job of your emails is not to make sales; that’s the job of your landing page.

-Here’s an example of simple but strong CTA from Asana
+Here’s an example of a simple but strong CTA from Asana

 The right tone in the business is the key to success, the wrong tone could lose a potential client forever.
 We often forget to check the tone of it, when we write an email in a hurry.
 You can test the tone by reading the email out loud and check how it sounds.

-You just have to make use of the above tips and experiment with your emails and check what attracts your audience the most.
+You just have to use the above tips, experiment with your emails, and check what attracts your audience the most.